kevonc/kevoncheung.com/content/articles/20241030-fun-in-business.md

 This refreshing approach to business was obviously inspired by Derek Sivers.

-I was reading his book "Anything You Want" last week and wanted to run my company the way I wanted.
+I was reading his book <a href="https://sive.rs/a" rel="noopener noreferrer">"Anything You Want"</a> last week and wanted to run my company the way I wanted.

-I also found this amazing interview with Derek Sivers that was published a month ago.
+I also found <a href="https://100mba.net/mba2509/?ref=kevoncheung.com" rel="noopener noreferrer">this amazing interview</a> with Derek Sivers that was published a month ago.